 Students attending public colleges or universities receive a HOPE Award Amount based upon a per hour rate payable up to 15 hours at the institution they are attending.
-Grade point eligibility for entering freshmen is based on a minimum final high school core curriculum of 3.0, and for Zell Miller a minimum 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a minimum composite score of 26 on ACT as determined by the high school and reported to the Georgia Student Finance Commission (GSFC).
+Grade point eligibility for entering freshmen is based on a minimum 3.0 HOPE GPA (as calculated by GSFC) and meet specific rigor course requirements; and for Zell Miller a minimum 3.7 Zell Miller grade point average (as calculated by GSFC) combined with a minimum score of 1200 on the math and reading portions of the SAT test or a minimum composite score of 26 on ACT as determined by the high school and reported to the Georgia Student Finance Commission (GSFC) or if they were the salutatorian or valedictorian at their high school.